WCjai/MobileRobot-Assignment/README.md

 ## System Requirement
 * Ubuntu 20.04
 * ROS-Noetic
 ### [Note]: This repo uses https://github.com/YugAjmera/omni3ros_pkg repo's modifed simulation.
-For more Documentation chech that repository
+For more Documentation check that repository
 <br /> <b>And give a vist to there paper as well: </b>
 ```
 @inproceedings{mishra2019ego,